OBOAcademy/obook/docs/tutorial/pull-requests.md

 10. Save as (nothing should have changed in the diff).
 11. Check the diff in GitHub online.

+#### Video Explanation
-Watch a [video example](https://www.youtube.com/watch?v=cB1ZDfBNNN0) of fixing a conflict in the Mondo ontology file.
+Watch a video below with an example fixing a conflict in the Mondo ontology file.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/cB1ZDfBNNN0" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 Some examples of conflicts that Nicole fixed in Mondo are below: